kbindesh/eks-bootcamp/06-namespaces.md

 kubectl apply -f manifests/prod-namespace.yml
 ```

-## 04. Deploy an App in dev and production Namespaces
+## 04. Deploy an Application in custom Namespaces

 - You can specify details for an application in two ways: